garrettsickles/PopQuiz/README.md

         AssertThrow<std::runtime_error>([](){
             throw std::runtime_error("This is a runtime error.");
         });
-    //     Passing '5' tell PopQuiz that this test should not exceed
+    //     Passing '5' tells PopQuiz that this test should not exceed
     //     5 millisecond.
 If the test execution does exceed 5 ms
     //     then the test will be considered a failure.
     },     5);